romainsacchi/carculator/docs/introduction.rst

 This will install the package and the required dependencies.

 How to use it?
 --------------

 Static vs. Stochastic mode
 **************************

-The inventories can be calculated using the most likely value of the given parameters, but also using a probability distribution for those.
+The inventories can be calculated using the most likely value of the given input parameters, but also using randomly-generated values based on a probability distribution for those.
 For example, the drivetrain efficiency of SUVs, regardless of the powertrain, is given the most likely value of 0.38, but with a triangular probability distribution with a minimum and maximum of 0.3 and 0.4, respectively.

 Creating car models in static mode will use the most likely value of the given parameters to dimension the cars, etc., such as::